ElcoLuijendijk/permeability_notebooks/readme.md

 # Permeability notebooks

-Jupyter notebooks to calculate the permeability of mixed siliciclastic sediments, following equations published by [Luijendijk and Gleeson (2015)](https://onlinelibrary.wiley.com/doi/full/10.1111/gfl.12115): "How well can we predict permeability in sedimentary basins?
+Jupyter notebooks to calculate the permeability of non-cemented siliciclastic sediments, following equations published by [Luijendijk and Gleeson (2015)](https://onlinelibrary.wiley.com/doi/full/10.1111/gfl.12115): "How well can we predict permeability in sedimentary basins?
 Deriving and evaluating porosity-permeability equations for noncemented sand and clay mixtures".

-You can use the notebooks to estimate permeability if you have data or estimates on clay content, clay types, porosity, specific surface or grain size distribution of sediment samples.
+You can use the notebooks to estimate permeability if you have data or estimates on the clay content, clay types, porosity, specific surface or grain size distribution for sediment samples.
 If you happen to have permeability data as well, you could help refine porosity-permeability models for sediments by comparing measured and calculated permeabilities.

 ![](figs/porperm_compilation_clays_measured_vs_calculated_k_small.png)